Back

 Basic tools

 A fan notes system.
-Record personal information, preferences, and history.
-Relationship memory is what turns an occasional fan into a loyal fan.
+Record personal details, preferences, and history.
+Relationship memory is what turns a casual fan into a loyal fan.

 A performance tracking system.
 Track revenue by model, by chatter, by shift.
 What gets measured gets better.

 Team communication tools.
-Slack, Discord, or another tool.
+Slack, Discord, or similar.
 Coordination is essential.

 Specialized OFM tools

 Infloww for OnlyFans chatting.
-Dedicated proxy that reduces ID checks, faster interface, built-in note features.
+Dedicated proxy that reduces identity checks, faster interface, built-in note features.

-Dropp.fans for direct selling.
-Lets you sell content via Telegram or Instagram DM without going through a platform that takes a commission.
+Dropp.fans for direct sales.
+Lets you sell content through Telegram or Instagram DM without going through a platform that takes a commission.

 Artificial intelligence

-AI is becoming the new standard for professional chatting.
-AI tools can handle discovery automatically, keep conversations active, take smart notes, and identify high-potential fans.
+AI is the new standard in professional chatting.
+AI-powered tools can handle discovery automatically, keep conversations active, take smart notes, and detect fans with high potential.

 "By handling the relational side of chatting, Desirely lets us focus our energy on other essential aspects."